Survival Guides: Basic Survival Skills

 Its unique visual approach includes diagrams in each chapter explaining how to build a shelter, locate water, or perform first aid.

-Towell is an ex-British military survival expert, and his practical knowledge is evident in the depth of this field guide.
+Towell is an ex-British military survival expert whose practical knowledge is evident in the depth of this field guide.

-If you want a complete guide that's easy to reference in real survival situations, this book belongs in your survival kit.
+This book belongs in your survival kit if you want a complete guide that is easy to reference in real survival situations.

 12. Your Survival – Bob Arnot